Žilina: Symbol

 The coat of arms of Žilina is a golden double-cross (so-called cross of Lorraine) with roots and two golden stars on an olive-green background.
 The double-cross is of Byzantine origin and stems from Cyrillic-methodic tradition.
 This is one of the oldest municipal coats of arms, not only in Slovakia, but in Europe.
 It has been used as the city's symbol since 1378.

-Demographics

-Žilina has a population of 82,664 (as of September 2020), with the population of the urban area of 108,114 and the population of the metro area of 159,729.
-According to the 2001 census, 96.9% of inhabitants were Slovaks, 1.6% Czechs, 0.2% Romani, 0.1% Hungarians and 0.1% Moravians.
-The religious makeup was 74.9% Roman Catholics, 16.7% people with no religious affiliation, and 3.7% Lutherans.
+Population